 Members may bring their invited guests to the Club.
 Members are responsible for recording their guests names in the Members guest Register located on the bar door in the clubhouse.

-There is a Guest court fee of £4 per guest paid and recorded in the court fee book if guests are to play tennis.
+There is a Guest court fee of £5 per guest visit, paid and recorded in the court fee book if guests are to play tennis.
 A receipt can be obtained from the Bar Steward or committee member.
 If there is no one around to pay then please pay the next time you are at the club.
 This system only operates on an honesty basis.

 2. Children Under 16 Years of Age